symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 -   Tried with Debian GNU/Linux 7.0, Ubuntu 12.04.2 LTS, and Apache/2.2.22 (Debian)

+For best practises using a Virtuoso based OntoWiki see our page [Using.Ontowiki](Using.Ontowiki "wikilink").

 ### Preliminary Remarks

 There are plenty of RDF stores based on MySQL databases.
 Much of them are well suited for serving SymbolicData Data, too (we successfully used an [arc2 based store](https://github.com/semsol/arc2/wiki)).